course-dprep/analysing-directors-IMDB/README.md

 | avg_rating  |  average rating of movies produced rated from 0-10  |
 | career_category |  short (<10 years), medium (10-30 years), long (>30 years) |

-- Career_start: year of production of the first movie directed
-- Career_end: Year of production of the last movie directed
-- Career_length: total length of a director's career, calculated as career_end - career_start
-- Num_movies: total amount of movies produced per director
-- Avg_rating: average rating of movies produced rated from 0-10
-- Career_category: short (<10 years), medium (10-30 years), long (>30 years)

 ## Method

 To answer this question, a multiple regression analysis is chosen as the primary research method.
 Regression is well-suited for this study because it allows us to examine the relationship between a director’s career length and the average IMDb rating of their movies while also considering the number of productions they have directed.
 By applying a multiple linear regression model, we can determine whether a longer career and/or a higher number of directed movies are associated with better ratings, while controlling for potential variability.
 Additionally, a boxplot analysis is included to categorize directors into career-length groups, and a scatter plot will be used to explore the relationship between the number of movies directed and IMDb ratings.
 This combination of methods ensures a comprehensive and statistically sound approach to answering the research question.